lanNo19/r6-fan-site/README.md

 ## 1. About

-The Rainbow Six Siege Fan Application is a web platform for enthusiasts of Tom Clancy's Rainbow Six Siege.
-It offers detailed information on in-game operators and maps, and features an AI-powered "Lineup Suggestor" to help players strategize team compositions.
-This app serves as a valuable resource for both new and experienced players.
+This is a website for Rainbow 6 Siege help for people that only start playing.
+Since R6 is a character based tactical shooter, choosing the right character can usually win you rounds.
+So this website features information about operators, their abilities and usages, maps and their peculiarities, and an AI-powered "Lineup Suggestor" to help players choose operators based on their situation.

 ## 2. Installation and Launch